Surajv311/LearningMicroservices/README.md

 postgresdockerlocal=# GRANT USAGE ON SCHEMA public TO postgresdluser;
 postgresdockerlocal=# GRANT ALL ON SCHEMA public TO postgresdluser;
 postgresdockerlocal=# GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO postgresdluser;
-postgresdockerlocal=# \c fapidb postgresdluser (to connect to our database with the given user) ### To connect to database with superuser: postgresdockerlocal=# \c fapidb
+postgresdockerlocal=# ALTER DATABASE fapidb OWNER TO postgresdluser; ## as above changes were not working, despite my new user, it was not getting access/privileges, hence changed the db owner postgresdockerlocal=# \c fapidb postgresdluser (to connect to our database with the given user) ### To connect to database with superuser: postgresdockerlocal=# \c fapidb
 (for all commands above, followed steps in this doc: https://www.commandprompt.com/education/how-to-create-a-postgresql-database-in-docker/, also followed the youtube video: https://www.youtube.com/watch?v=2X8B_X2c27Q) fapidb-# \dt (to list down all tables)